MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/technical-reference/The-Role-of-Attribute-Stores.md

 Depending on attribute store placement and other requirements of your organization, you can combine several of these deployment goals to complete the design of your AD FS deployment.

-## Attribute stores that are supported by AD FS
+## Attribute stores that AD FS supports
 AD FS supports a wide range of directory and database stores.
 You can use them to extract administrator-defined attribute values and populate claims with those values.
 AD FS supports any of these directories or databases as attribute stores:

-- Active Directory Domain Services (AD DS) in Windows Server 2012 and 2012 R2, and in Windows Server 2016 and later.
+- Azure Active Directory Domain Services (AD DS) in Windows Server 2012 and 2012 R2, and in Windows Server 2016 and later

-- All editions of SQL Server 2012, SQL Server 2014, and SQL Server 2016 and later.
+- All editions of SQL Server 2012, SQL Server 2014, and SQL Server 2016 and later

-- Custom attribute stores.
+- Custom attribute stores